JwKoroluk/GeoQR/doc/UI Design/readme.txt

 UI Design

 Upload a file that contains the UI design.
-You can use your CCID and name for your file name.
+You can use your CCID or name for your file name.